jhackett1/wp-geo-search/README.md

 add_action("save_post", "example_handle_latlongs", 10, 3);`
 ```

-This example assumes you are using an ACF Google Map field called "location", but the data could come from anywhere, so long as the meta keys are `longitude` and `latitude`.
+This example assumes you are using an [ACF Google Map](https://www.advancedcustomfields.com/resources/google-map/) field called "location", but the data could come from anywhere, including a custom meta box you code yourself, so long as the post meta keys are right.